 Although not all team members have developed communication skills by default, taking these steps makes it more likely that the team will work together successfully to achieve their goals.

 As you have seen so far, team dynamics is a compelling force.
-If it’s positive, it can be a huge source of creative and enhancing ability.
+If it’s positive, it can be a huge source of creativity and enhancing ability.
 But, if it takes on a negative form, it can prove disruptive for your projects.

 So how can you ensure that you only have positive dynamics in your team?
 You can do so by setting standards to build a winning team culture.
 It can be as simple as getting courses from a respected course creator to train your team, or it may involve constantly improving your team.